farrandi/dsci_563/lecture1_563.md

   - Will always converge (not necessarily to the right answer)
   - Sensitive to intialization
   - Terminates when centroids do not change
+  - **MUST SCALE DATA** before applying K-means
+    - Because K-means uses distance
+    - If features are on different scales, the clustering will be biased towards the features with larger scales

 ---